orfjackal/codecamp2012-warmit/README.md

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Solita

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Do What The Fuck You Want To Public License